Snehaingale777/Snehaingale777/README.md

 - 💼 LinkedIn
 - 📧 Email

-Let’s connect, learn, and grow together — one dashboard at a time 📊✨👋 Hi, I’m Sneha Ingale
+Let’s connect, learn, and grow together — one dashboard at a time 📊✨

-👀 I’m interested in Embedded Engineer, Cybersecurity Engineer and Software Development.

-🎓 Recent graduate with a PG-Diploma in IoT and a bachelor's in Electronics and Communication.

-💻 Proficient in C and Python programming languages; hands-on experience with STM32 and ESP32 microcontrollers.

-👨‍💻 Interned at CDAC, gaining valuable experience in High-Performance Computing and cybersecurity.

-🌱 Passionate about contributing to innovative IoT and Electronics projects; eager to collaborate and learn.